Atarashihi/WHSTechNotes/journal.md

 # September 24, 2024
 Following instructions is important to coding because rules and directions are what code is as a whole.
 If you give the wrong instructions when coding, your code wont work.
 And if you dont follow instructions, you cant give decent instructions to be followed.

+# October 4, 2024
+computer science allows me to use clocks programmed to follow the time and I also use my phone and chromebook daily.
+Without it I would have no way of telling time or interactiong with the outside world.
+Also i would be failing math w/o a calculator.